SeattleChris/test-site-content/checklist.md

 - [x] Create Readme capturing core knowledge documentation.
 - [x] Create checklist connected to the Readme.
 - [x] setup env, gitignore, gcloudignore.
+- [ ] ?
+Use Tasks or a queue system as entry point trigger to start task?
-- [ ] Use Cloud Functions?
+- [n] Use Cloud Functions?
   - [n] Can Chrome run on Cloud Functions.
-  - [ ] Used as trigger or interface to Engine.
+  - [n] Used as trigger or interface to Engine.
+- [n] Use Cloud Run?
+  - [x] filesystem writes not persisted.
+Must save to Bucket.
+  - [?]
+No Chrome? "a container instance does not have any CPU available if it is not processing a request."
 - [ ] GCP Compute Structure Questions.
   - [ ] Do we want a Docker Container automatically set in Instance & Template.
     - [x] VM instance: `capture-content-2`